nent/nent/packages/core/src/components/n-view-prompt/readme.md

 </n-view-prompt>
 ```

-> For **'always'**, the visit is stored in local-session which is destroyed when the browser tab is closed, but retained while on the site.
+> ℹ️ Note: For **'always'**, the visit is stored in local-session which is destroyed when the browser tab is closed, but retained while on the site.

 ### Collect Required Data